tldr-pages/tldr/README.md

 Then you have direct access to simplified, easy-to-read help for commands, such as `tar`, accessible through typing `tldr tar` instead of the standard `man tar`.

-If you want an offline version without installing any software, check out the [PDF version](https://tldr.sh/assets/tldr-book.pdf).
+If you don't want to install any software, check out the [PDF version](https://tldr.sh/assets/tldr-book.pdf).

-For browsing without installing a client to your computer, see the web client at <https://tldr.inbrowser.app> (with offline support using PWA).

 There are also **various other clients** provided by the community, both for the command-line and for other platforms.